The Big Show (1961 film): Production

-James Clark and Ted Sherdeman had worked together on A Dog of Flanders for Associated Producers Inc (API).
+James Clark and Ted Sherdeman had worked together on A Dog of Flanders for Associated Producers Incorporated (API).
 They formed their own company, Gemtaur Productions, and made The Big Show with API.

-At one stage Millie Perkins was announced for the lead.
+At one stage Millie Perkins was announced as the lead.

-The film was shot in Munich Germany and Copenhagen in November 1960.
+The film was shot in Munich, Germany, and Copenhagen, Denmark, in November 1960.

 Esther Williams insisted on writing her own dialogue.

 Reception

 Maury Dexter says the film was a moderate success at the box office.

 Critical response

 Howard Thompson of The New York Times wrote in his review of the film: "Against the excellently staged sawdust numbers (the polar bear act is fascinating), the increasingly ugly incidents edge toward dank, Gothic melodrama (a trial and a murderous climactic fight).
 There is little lightness or imagination in either the script or the directing.
 As softening concessions, we have two obvious romantic interludes.
 In one, young Carol Christensen pairs off with David Nelson, as a smitten American soldier—and the youngsters do very nicely.
 The main match brackets the laconic Mr. Robertson, as the noblest circus heir, and a starry-eyed Miss Williams, in the briefest role of her career, as a rich American expatriate without a pool to her name.
-She does dip once, swiftly, in an inserted and strikingly photographed, resort sequence (Scandinavia).
-The film's best performance, with the cast striving hard, comes from Renate Mannhardt, as a lovely, betrayed bear tamer.
-Robert Vaughn, Margia Dean and Kurt Fecher are okay in other supporting parts.
+She does dip once, swiftly, in an inserted and strikingly photographed resort sequence (Scandinavia).
+The film's best performance, with the cast striving hard, comes from Renate Mannhardt, as a lovely betrayed bear-tamer.
+Robert Vaughn, Margia Dean, and Kurt Fecher are okay in other supporting parts.
 But The Big Show is an unappetizing bill of goods, beautiful to look at."

 Clark and Sherman worked on another film for API, Brother, but it appears to have not been made.